- Departments A-F

 - Download the Durham One Call app and submit a new request/public records request.

-- In writing, addressed to City of Durham Office of Public Affairs, 101 City Hall Plaza, Durham, NC 27701.
+- In writing, addressed to City of Durham Communications Department, 101 City Hall Plaza, Durham, NC 27701.

-Once a request is received, the Office of Public Affairs will respond to the requester within 24 hours or the next business day to confirm receipt.
+Once a request is received, the Communications Department will respond to the requester within 24 hours or the next business day to confirm receipt.
 For tracking and accuracy purposes, requests will not be taken by phone.